Kohlwurst

+Preparation

 To make Kohlwurst, pork (often the remains of the carcass) and fat are minced; then a similar amount of raw, cleaned lights is also minced.
 It is then all mixed together and, depending on the specific recipe, seasoned with onions, salt, pepper, marjoram, thyme, mustard seeds and allspice.
 Finally the sausage meat is loosely filled in casings of natural intestine and smoked for one to two weeks.

 Kohlwurst is not fried or boiled, but is gently poached with cooked vegetables.